tomdod/food/content/risotto.md

    Add butter & parmesan, stir in.

 > *Notes:* \
-Use a thick—based metal saucepan, not a non—stick pan.\
+Use a thick—based metal saucepan, not a non—stick frying pan.\
 Keep the stock on the hob so it stays hot!